Abandon (album): Songs

 The album title is actually a pun from Ian Gillan – "A Band On" – and the album was followed by the "A Band on Tour".
 It featured a reworking of a previously recorded song – "Bloodsucker" from Deep Purple in Rock (here spelled "Bludsucker").
 "Don't Make Me Happy" was mistakenly mastered in mono and not amended on the album, one of the two versions of the song released on a promotional single was mastered in stereo.

-The album cover art was designed by acclaimed album art designer, Ioannis.